-60. B2B and technology companies generate twice as much revenue from organic search than any other channel.
+78. B2B businesses generate twice as much revenue from organic search than all other channels combined.

 Arguments for paid search

-64. Even with a healthy SEO budget, it’s extremely rare to see organic traffic increases within the first three months of optimization.
+82. Even with a healthy SEO budget, it’s extremely rare to see organic traffic increase within the first three months of optimization.

-65. Out of people who click search ads, 75% say the ads make it easier to find what they’re looking for.
+83. 75% of people say search ads make it easier to find what they’re looking for.

 Organic vs. paid search case study

-It can be extremely difficult to find good paid search case studies, as most of them are built by PPC agencies who want to guard their strategies carefully, or by Google themselves.
+It can be tricky to find good paid search case studies since most of them are built by PPC agencies that are keen to guard their strategies carefully.

-And their case studies come from Fiat, Intel, and the Washington Wizards.
+Plus, most of the case studies out there are based on huge brands like Fiat, Intel, and the Washington Wizards.

-None of whom are particularly relevant to you and your small business.
+None of these are particularly relevant to you and your small business.

 Here are their findings:

-But your search ad will appear above theirs, and you’ll get a cheaper PPC than them, simply because of the quality score.
+But your search ad will appear above theirs, and you’ll get a cheaper PPC than them, all because of your superior quality score.

 “During the one-week period before shutting it down, the campaign achieved $1,268 daily revenue, while organic searches with the brand name included resulted in a magnificent result of $241 daily.